Server you are connected is using security certificate [Error Fixed]

 Note:

-The good thing is that you don’t need installing certificates at all while connecting to many of the popular mail servers.
+The good thing is that you don’t need to install certificates while connecting to many of the popular mail servers.

-You only have to install certificates for those mail servers for whom certificates are not generated by a Certificate Authority.
-These certificates are called “Self Signed Certificates” and are only the certificates which need installation.
+You only need to install certificates for those mail servers whose certificates are not generated by a Certificate Authority.
+These certificates are called “Self-Signed Certificates” and are the only certificates that need installation.

 ABOUT THE AUTHOR